Cherylrozinski/CherylRozinski-Portfolio/final_project_CherylRozinski.md

 •	Add billions of dollars
 Shorthand text: Severe Gaps don’t match “what does this mean people?”  delete most severe gaps sentence?
 Or add a connecting sentence (other concerns).

-# Bond Issuance flow charts:
+# Bond Issuance flow charts
 •	Need to add key on what the lines mean
 •	Inv = investor
 •	Switch order of “Mayor” and “public authority”
 •	Possibly based this off of an example
 •	Add assumptions to graphic

-# Bonds by type:
+# Bonds by type
 •	Add a clearer definition of each type of bond
 •	Add a clearer x-axis label – include the months at the bottom.
 •	Add a clearer y-axis key or percentage?